Azure-Samples/app-service-mobile-nodejs-backend-quickstart/README.md

 ## Publish the project to Azure

-To be able to test this project with one of the corresponding client apps, you need to publish the project to your Mobile App backend in Azure:
+To be able to test this project with one of the corresponding client apps, you need to publish the project to your Mobile App backend in Azure.
+For information on deploying this Git repository to your Mobile App backend, see [Deploy your project](https://azure.microsoft.com/en-us/documentation/articles/web-sites-publish-source-control/#Step5) in Continuous deployment using GIT in Azure App Service.

-Now you are ready to test.
+After successful deployment, you are ready to test.
 Because authentication is enabled on this project, it is much harder to test using a REST client since you will need to present an X-ZUMO-AUTH header in the request that contains a valid access token.

 ## Implementation notes
 This section highlights changes made to the original tutorial samples and other design decisions were made when implementing all of the features or Mobile Apps in the same client app.